Remote Learning and Study Time Each Day

 We use Frog, our Virtual Learning Environment (VLE), to set assignments for our students.
 They should check this on a daily basis, as well as their school e-mail address.
 Invitations to live lessons that take place will come through this, and it is also a useful way to contact teachers to seek clarification or to submit work where this is requested.
 To access Frog, all you need is internet access.
 There is also a Frog App that students can use on their phone.

 Departments across the school have successfully developed the use of live lessons as one of many important strategies used to teach students remotely.
-Throughout, we have followed the available guidance and prevailing circumstances to ensure this is done safely for all those involved, it has been trialled successfully in school, and provided a safe and effective learning experience for our students.
+Throughout, we have followed the available guidance and prevailing circumstances to ensure this is done safely for all those involved and will continue to do so.
+It has been trialled and used successfully in school, and provided a safe and effective learning experience for our students.
 We use Teams to deliver live lessons, with all such lessons being linked to students’ school e-mail addresses.

 Live lessons via Teams are intended solely for students within a class and, as would be normal practice in a classroom setting, it would not be deemed appropriate for parents or students from other classes to view or comment upon a lesson that is delivered remotely.

-All Year 11 students have received a full suite of Revision Guides and there are also a number of websites that provide resources to supplement the teaching that has been provided on Frog.
-Some examples of these include Oak Academy and the BBC who are offering educational programming for secondary school students on BBC2 every weekday.
-The following links are some examples of what is available:
+All Year 11 students will receive Revision Guides for some of their subjects and there are also a number of websites that provide resources to supplement the teaching that has been provided on Frog.
+Some examples of these include Oak Academy and the BBC Bitesize who are offering educational lessons and resources for secondary school students.
+The following links are some other examples of what is available:

 We have, and will continue to engage with the Government schemes that are available to support families where digital or online access becomes an issue.
 Please get in touch with class teachers, pastoral staff or Ms Stanley if this is the case, as they may be able to help.
-This support has recently been extended to include Sixth Form students.
+This support also includes Sixth Form students.

 Students should make contact with their teachers using their school email account if they need any further and more directive support.

-We have and will continue to develop our provision as we progress through the school year to ensure that it is the most suitable it can be for the students we serve.
-This ongoing development incorporates the views of students (collected through various student voice activities) and information collected through close collaboration with other schools, both within our MAT and beyond.
+Our provision has developed significantly during the previous academic year and we will continue to ensure that it is the most suitable it can be for the students we serve.
+This will include monitoring of its use and impacts through the views of staff and students as well as information collected through collaboration across our MAT and other schools.

 Delivery of Remote Learning

 We believe that the subject specialists are able to best determine the specific resources and delivery techniques to use as they deliver their curriculum.
-The platforms we use, such as Microsoft Teams are developing the services they provide and consequently we are also developing our practice to ensure that transferable skills will continue to help students in their future learning and careers.
+The platforms we use, such as Microsoft Teams are developing the services they provide and we will continue to develop our practice to ensure that transferable skills will continue to help students in their future learning and careers.

-We note and agree that research, guidance and advice offered across the sector suggests that the quality of teaching is more important than the delivery method, with variety playing an important role.
-All students will receive regular welfare calls to discuss a range of issues and to raise any challenges faced.
+We continue to recognise and agree that research, guidance and advice offered across the sector suggests that the quality of teaching is more important than the delivery method, with variety playing an important role.
 Please see the below links to some of the external information we have used to supplement our own understanding in developing our approach.

 We also deliver a variety of other non-curricular content using a range of media.
 These include pre-recorded assemblies, Character Education through Instagram, mental health and online safety updates on the school website and via Frog.
 Regardless of the content and the method of delivery, we ensure that rigorous safeguarding systems are in place to offer the support for those students who need it.